Are you ready to start building a brand or take it to another level? Then it's time to create a new content strategy for LinkedIn!

 If you have a LinkedIn page for your company, be sure to share your content here!
 At lemlist, we love doing this with our YouTube videos and we always make sure to tag the person featured in the content (author, creator, etc.).

 The company page isn't only for posting content!
 You can also post company updates.
-Whether this be an event you're hosting, a webinar, or simply your company team building activity.
+Whether this be an event you're hosting, a webinar you're rolling out, or simply your company team building activity.